NCAR/climate-primer-water/doc/ch3_baselines.rst

     **Rain Gauge QPE » Rain, Gauge Catch, and Wind**

-    In summary, gauge catch of rain is influenced by both the fall angle and the turbulence in the vicinity of the gauge.
+    In summary, gauge catching rain is influenced by both the fall angle and the turbulence in the vicinity of the gauge.

     |Effects of wind turbulence near the ground on precipitation and gauge catch - tree blockage and elevated gauge|